Criss-Wang/llm-validator/README.md

 ### Prerequisites

-In order to run this project you will need python version 3.9/3.10/3.11 installed on your machine.
+In order to run this project you will need python version `3.9`/`3.10`/`3.11` installed on your machine.

-The project uses packages from the JFrog repository.
-To use the packages, you need to export the following environment variable:

 ### Setup environment